kate1562/project-3/README.md

 }
 ```
 The updateRecipe function finds the recipe to update using client request, performs some checks:
-* The recipe id provided exists in the database
+* The recipe id provided exists in the database.
-* The user is the person that created the recipe or is an admin user
+* The user is the person that created the recipe or is an admin user.
 * It then updates the recipe using the json body request, saves the new entry to the database and sends the updated recipe back to the user.

 ### Frontend